JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/Bhagavad_Gita/Sanatsugatiya_1.md

 [^609]: 149:2 I. e. relating to subjects which may be freely discussed by all, and those which may not.
 Nîlaka<i>nth</i>a adopts a different reading, which he interprets to mean ‘doctrines exoteric and esoteric,’ e. g. self-restraint, &c., and the acquisition of mystic power, &c., respectively.
 The expression ‘doubts of the mind’ occurs. however, further on.

 [^610]: 150:1 I. e., I suppose, never-failing, and such as can deal with all sorts of topics.
-Sanatkumâra, it need scarcely be stated, is the teacher of Nârada in the famous dialogue in the _Kh_ândogyopanishad, p.
+Sanatkumâra, it need scarcely be stated, is the teacher of Nârada in the famous dialogue in the <i>Kh</i>ândogyopanishad, p.
 473.

 [^611]: 150:2 Vai<i>s</i>ampâyana is the narrator of the grand story of which pieces like the present form parts.